fernando24164/flask_api/README.md

 A naive example to make a API REST with Flask

-# Requirements
+# Beginning

-First step will be to make a virtual enviroment with python 3.
+First step, we will be make a virtual environment with python 3.

 ```Shell
 $ pip install virtualenv
 ```

-Go to a folder where you hold your virtual enviroments
+Go to a folder where you hold your virtual environments

 ```Shell
 $ virtualenv virtualenvFlask -p /usr/bin/python3